Instagram Stories: 5 Creative Ways to Engage Audiences

 Of course, you don’t have to limit yourself to lines and dots.
 Instagram Stories are a perfect means through which you can release your inner artist.

-With emojis, filters and other drawing tools, there’s really no limit to what you can do to make your Instagram Stories stand out—if Taco Bell can do it, so can your company.
+With emojis, filters, and other Stories editing tools, there’s really no limit to what you can do to make your Instagram Stories stand out—if Taco Bell can do it, so can your company.

 3) Make it Timely